fausstoo/grocery_store_pipeline/README.md

 #### **Overview**
-I developed this project with the primary goal of automating my data workflow as a bookkeeper in a grocery store.
-The pipeline, when executed, performs a comprehensive Extract, Transform, Load (ETL) process:
+I developed this project with the primary goal of automating my data workflow as a bookkeeper in a grocery store. \
-1. Extraction: extracts records from each table within the Excel CRM Workbook.
-2. Transformation: cleans and transforms each record according to specific business requirements.
+This pipeline streamlines the management of grocery store sales data, offering a systematic approach to handling records from extraction to storage while ensuring adaptability to evolving business needs.
+It also allows customization of batch size for efficient processing on each run. \

+The pipeline involves three main stages and a script for each one:
+- Extraction (data_ingestion.py)
+- Transformation (data_transformation.py)
+- Storage (data_storage.py)
+- Each stage is orchestrated by the file pipeline.py

+When executed, it also performs the following tasks:
-3. Database Connection: utilizes SQLAlchemy and MySQL to connect to the local SQL database.
+- Database Connection: utilizes SQLAlchemy and MySQL to connect to the local SQL database.
-4. Table Creation: dynamically creates tables if they do not already exist in the database.
+- Table Creation: dynamically creates tables if they do not already exist in the database.
-5. Periodic Data Storage: stores records periodically in the SQL database, ensuring data integrity by avoiding duplicates.
+- Periodic Data Storage: stores records periodically in the SQL database, ensuring data integrity by avoiding duplicates.
-6. Allows customization of batch size for efficient processing on each run.
-This pipeline streamlines the management of grocery store **sales data**, offering a systematic approach to handling records from extraction to storage while ensuring adaptability to evolving business needs.

 #### **Project Structure**
 fausstoo/grocery_store_pipeline \